BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 Talk about how both Mike Merrit the astronomy professor, and the ex-con interviewee said essentially the same thing when summarizing their life: I didn't do anything evil.
 Note the tenor of that statement: it's not that they fasted and abstained from anything enjoyable, nor wandered the wilderness, nor studied or followed a particular religion.
 Rather, it's just "I didn't do anything evil".
+It's a disservice to virtue to conceptualize it in a caricaturized way.
 2. An interesting take on this that I once read is that the *external* mark of virtue is oddly specific and perhaps unexpected: being <i>unassuming</i>.
 We've all met people like this: understated, doesn't take themselves too seriously, with a core and unshakeable aura of solidity and decency: the pure heart.
 That's another piece of the reality versus caricature: people like this are happy to join a round of drinks or go out dancing.
 They're mostly the personality opposites, in fact, of those who can't stop talking about their "spirituality".
 3. The subtle shift that is everything: my experience.
 4. The picture of the Ponzi guy.
-You can just tell he's scum. https://en.wikipedia.org/wiki/Charles_Ponzi
+You can just tell he's scummy.
+Side note: Ponzi is introduced as a charlatan and con artist in the first paragraph of his Wikipedia article, which is kind of funny. https://en.wikipedia.org/wiki/Charles_Ponzi
 5. Also applies to institutions, cultures, and countries.
 Ireland is, in my opinion, a good example of the power of the pure heart.
 5Defense and offense.
 Defense: as mentioned above, protecting you in your most difficult hours.
 As the story of Prince Five-Weapons, being buffeted by the trials of the world.